4 Steps to Fixing Crooked Teeth

 Consider Your Options

 At the end of your consultation, the orthodontist will go over all of the treatment options you have available to you to fix crooked teeth.
-In most cases, the treatment options include various types of braces and clear aligners, which is often referred to as Invisalign.
-Although, Invisalign is typically only offered to individuals with a less severe degree of crooked teeth.
+In most cases, the treatment options include various types of braces and clear aligners.
+However, clear aligners are typically only offered to individuals with a less severe degree of crooked teeth.

 While many adults fear that braces are too noticeable during social interactions, several options may be available that work to hide the braces from being blatantly obvious, including ceramic braces and lingual braces.